INTERVIEW AND LIVE PICS BY MARKO SYRJALA

 Phil Lewis: He doesn’t want to sell it.
-We offered him some money and he wasn’t interested so he might make more money hanging onto it maybe from merchandising or something like that.
+We offered him some money, and he wasn’t interested, so he might make more money hanging onto it, maybe from merchandising or something like that.
 The band wasn’t registered until long after I left.
 The name wasn’t registered until the… I think they were doing SHRINKING VIOLET then.
-It was like in the late 90s?
+Was it like in the late 90s?

 Metal-Rules.com: That was in 1998 or something?

-Phil Lewis: Yeah and so it was a discovery so Steve did all the paperwork and they just signed it 50/50 with no conditions and it wasn’t a problem until like 15 years later.
+Phil Lewis: Yeah, so it was a discovery, so Steve did all the paperwork, and they just signed it 50/50 with no conditions, and it wasn’t a problem until like 15 years later.

-Metal-Rules.com: I can’t help of thinking, when you have been having this ongoing battle with him like ten years…
+Metal-Rules.com: I can’t help thinking when you have had this ongoing battle with him for like ten years…

 Phil Lewis: Sure.

-Metal-Rules.com: Did you ever think about having a new band under a different name or do you think that L.A.
-GUNS is too viable name to waste?
+Metal-Rules.com: Did you ever think about having a new band under a different name, or do you think that L.A GUNS is a too-viable name to waste?

-Phil Lewis: Well we’re going to go record another album as soon as possible.
+Phil Lewis: Well, we’re going to record another album as soon as possible.
 I didn’t want to stop recording this one.
-I think that this album’s going to keep us very busy for the next 12 months and but we’ve discovered that we’re really good at recording, writing and recording quickly.
-I think if we continue to do that and not get… not pretend to be the Beatles and go into the studio for 8 months I think we can come up with new albums every two or three years.
+I think that this album will keep us very busy for the next 12 months, but we’ve discovered that we’re really good at recording, writing, and recording quickly.
+I think if we continue to do that and not get… not pretend to be the Beatles and go into the studio for eight months, I think we can come up with new albums every two or three years.

-Metal-Rules.com: By the way who owns the rights for the early L.A.
-GUNS albums now?
+Metal-Rules.com: By the way, who owns the rights for the early L.A GUNS album now?

 Metal-Rules.com: I was just hoping to see re-mastered versions of those early albums someday….